top of page

 • Prevents TMJ Issues: Nightguards can decrease the strain on the temporomandibular joint, preventing the onset of TMJ disorders.

-• Improves Sleep Quality: By reducing grinding noises and muscle tension, a nightguard promotes more restful sleep.
+• Improves Sleep Quality: By reducing grinding noises and muscle tension, a nightguard promotes better and more restful sleep.

 Choosing the Right Nightguard